datahawklab/datahawk.github.io/_posts/2022-03-28-easy-githubpages-blogging.md

 summary: Githubpages easy, free blogging site 1
 ---

 I've always wanted to create a technology blog but never did because i'm very lazy and setting up and maintaining such an endevor seemed so difficult.
 Then i looked into Github pages and realized how simple and no-cost it can be to run my own technology site.
 I I will try to keep the information as streamlined as possible.
+The steps below should have your blog up and running in less than 10 minutes and has $0 in associated costs forever.

 ## Create a free Github account